 MSN and PGC applicants who already have a commitment from a preceptor will provide this information on their enrollment application.
 During the Frontier Bound orientation, the Clinical Outreach and Placement unit will provide information to students to support their clinical placement process.
-ADN Bridge Entry students will receive this information during Crossing the Bridge session, just prior to starting their respective MSN programs.
 The information will include access to the Community Map, a database of preceptors and sites Frontier students have used in the past.
 Once students are enrolled they will attend information sessions to review the process of credentialing preceptors and clinical sites which is the responsibility of the Clinical Credentialing office but important for students to understand.
 We highly recommend finding appropriate preceptors early in the program.
 The process of credentialing sites can take several months and some states require advance notice and approval for students to complete clinical in their states.
 Once you receive a commitment from a preceptor, you will complete a Clinical Site Approval From (CSAF) (located in the Community Map).
 Upon acceptance by the student's clinical faculty, the Clinical Credentialing Office will begin credentialing the preceptor/s and site.
 MSN and PGC students may not complete clinical rotations in sites owned or administered by a family member, member of the household, at sites where they have a stake in ownership, or have a family member serve as a preceptor.